LaserHydra/Backpacks/README.md

 ### Miscellaneous options

 - `Drop on Death (true/false)` (Default: `true`) -- While `true`, the contents of players' backpacks will be dropped in a backpack by their corpse when they die.
 When the player respawns, their backpack will be empty, but can find their dropped backpack to recover its contents.
-Players with the `backpacks.keepondeath` permission will keep their backpack contents on death.
   - Note: Even while this option is enabled, players with the `backpacks.keepondeath` permission will keep their backpack contents on death.
   - Note: Even if dropping backpacks is disabled, other plugins such as Raidable Bases may forcibly drop the player's backpack if configured to do so, via the `API_DropBackpack` API.
 - `Erase on Death (true/false)` (Default: `false`) -- While `true`, the contents of players' backpacks will be erased when they die.
 Erased backpack contents cannot be recovered under any circumstances.
-Players with the `backpacks.keepondeath` permission will keep their backpack contents on death.
   - Note: Even while this option is enabled, players with the `backpacks.keepondeath` permission will keep their backpack contents on death.
 - `Minimum Despawn Time (Seconds)` (Default: `300.0`) -- Determines the minimum time (in seconds) that dropped backpacks will be protected from despawning.
 If the backpack contents are moderately rare, as determined by vanilla Rust, the backpack may take longer to despawn than this duration.
 - `Softcore` -- Determines options for Softcore mode.